iBoot32/2x2-Devils-Algorithm/README.md

 - Repeat until your cube is solved

 The process is quite simple in theory, but obviously the hardest part is actually generating every 2x2 position and solving them all.
 Luckily, u/ben1996123 on Reddit was kind enough to generate all the scrambles for me, so all I had to do was write a program to solve any possible position of a Rubik's Cube (see `CubeBot2.0`), run the program on Ben's scrambles, and write the scrambles and solutions to a `.txt` file!
 Simple, isn't it?

+***

+If you don't want to run the whole algorithm, I also wrote a program that can locate exactly where in the algoritm the solution to your cube appears.
+It's in this repo, and it's called `quicksearch.exe`.